Baptiste-Salaun/Baptiste-Salaun/README.md

 Hi !
-I'm Baptiste Salaün a 19 years old french young adult
+I'm Baptiste Salaün a 19 year old French young adult
 - If we meet we could talk about games, movies or 70' Rock bands no one remember
 - I'm learning web development languages and UI/UX basics
-- You can contact me at my email address for professional opportunities here (in english or french):
+- You can contact me here (in english or french):

   baptiste.salaun7818@gmail.com